SabreTools/BinaryObjectScanner/README.md

 - [WiseUnpacker](https://github.com/mnadareski/WiseUnpacker) - Wise Installer extraction
 - [WixToolset.Dtf](https://github.com/wixtoolset/Dtf) - MSI and Microsoft CAB extraction

+Please note that due to current library limitations, the functionality of StormLibSharp and WixToolset.Dtf are locked to Windows only.

 ## Protections Detected

 Below is a list of protections detected by BurnOutSharp.
 The two columns explain what sort of checks are performed to determine how the protection is detected.
 Generally speaking, it's better to have a content check than a path check.